dreamlxt17/Segmentation_Collections/README.md

 # Segmentation_Colloections
- A model zoo for segmentation task in pytorch
+ A model collection for segmentation(2D or 3D) task in pytorch(or tensorflow)